Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Results

-in the backward collisions.
-The large statistical uncertainties are due to the small size of the $p$Pb data sample.
+for the backward collisions.
+The large statistical uncertainties are due to the small size of the \pPb data sample.

-Based on the theoretical prediction of the cross-sections from Ref.~\cite{LHCb-PAPER-2014-022} derived using {\sc FEWZ}~\cite{Li:2012wna} at NNLO with EPS09 nPDFs~\cite{Eskola:2009uj} and MSTW08 PDF~\cite{Martin:2009iq}, the predicted \rpa can be derived as $\rpa^{\rm F, \,\rm theo.} = 0.906^{+0.002}_{-0.007}$ and $R_{pPb}^{\rm B, \,\rm theo.} = 0.929^{+0.011}_{-0.028} $ for the forward and backward collisions, respectively.
-The measurement and theoretical prediction agree within the uncertainties in the forward region, whereas there is some tension between the results in the backward region.
+Based on the theoretical prediction of the cross-sections from Ref.~\cite{LHCb-PAPER-2014-022} derived using {\sc FEWZ}~\cite{Li:2012wna} at NNLO with EPS09 nPDFs~\cite{Eskola:2009uj} and MSTW08 PDFs~\cite{Martin:2009iq}, the predicted \rpa can be derived as $\rpa^{\rm F, \,\rm theo.} = 0.906^{+0.002}_{-0.007}$ and $R_{pPb}^{\rm B, \,\rm theo.} = 0.929^{+0.011}_{-0.028}$ for the forward and backward collisions, respectively.
+The measurement and theoretical prediction agree within the uncertainties in the forward region, whereas a 2.86\,$\sigma$ tension between the measured result and the prediction is seen in the backward region.
 However, due to the limited size of the \pPb sample, the tension could be caused by a statistical fluctuation.